The Order (comics): Initiative version

-The team is largely made up of celebrities known for making a difference through charitable work, and through a process involving a viral genomech payload developed by Hank Pym each one is given superpowers modeled on the pantheon of Greek gods and trained at a S.H.I.E.L.D. base in Arizona.
+The team was largely made up of celebrities known for making a difference through charitable work, and through a process involving a viral genomech payload developed by Hank Pym each one is given superpowers modeled on the pantheon of Greek gods and trained at a S.H.I.E.L.D. base in Arizona.
 However, this process causes great strain on human bodies allowing the users limited time as superhuman (roughly a year).

 The group, then known as the Champions, were first put to use in the final battle of the superhuman Civil War.
 Though unnamed, the group that went into the fight consisted of people that closely resembled Hercules, Pierce, Maul, an African-American Avona, Bannerman Brown & Green, Corona along with several others displaying a variety of different powers.

 As the Californian Initiative team, slightly changed versions of many the first seen team face and defeat Infernal Man.
 After the battle, some members failed to follow the morals clause in their contract by going out drinking, and were subsequently fired and had their powers removed.
-Their replacements, Milo Fields, Mulholland Black, Magdalena Marie, and Becky Ryan were given different powers.
+Their replacements, Milo Fields, Mulholland Black, Magdalena Marie, and Becky Ryan, were given different powers.

 The team would come into conflict with various villains, most with a connection to General Softly and the mysterious "M.A.N. from S.H.A.D.O.W." military group, including hordes of Zobos (mechanized zombie hobos), Cold War supervillains, Gamma monsters, Namor, and an all girl gang called the Black Dahlias who have been given superpowers via the same process as The Order by M.A.N. from S.H.A.D.O.W. as well as deal with a murder case involving a former Order member.